Our friends over at West Coast Mommy share some helpful tips for turning your bedroom into a more restful, earth-friendly space.

 We spend about a third of our lives in bed, so a comfortable and tranquil bedroom is one indulgence I yearn to have.
 But, with a toddler still sleeping in my room, a dog under the bed, and late night “Mommy!
 Mommy!” calls from my kindergartner, it’s not as easy as I would hope!

-I still do my best to create an eco-friendly and non-toxic sanctuary, though.
+I still do my best to create an sustainable and non-toxic sanctuary, though.
 Choosing greener options doesn’t have to be difficult or prohibitively expensive.
 Here are a few ideas to start:

 - Select soft, restful colours for your bedroom walls and decor.
 A 2013 study by Travelodge found that people who sleep in blue, green, and yellow bedrooms get the most sleep.
 Whatever colour you choose, make sure the paint you buy is VOC (volatile organic compound) free.